olawalesalaudeen/olawalesalaudeen.github.io/_pages/about.md

 ---

 ---
-My name is Olawale E. Salaudeen and I am a Ph.D. candidate in Computer Science at the University of Illinois at Urbana Champaign, advised by [Sanmi Koyejo]("http://sanmi.cs.illinois.edu/").
+My name is Olawale E. Salaudeen, and I am a Ph.D. candidate in Computer Science at the University of Illinois at Urbana Champaign, advised by [Sanmi Koyejo]("http://sanmi.cs.illinois.edu/").
 Prior to moving to IL, I obtained a Bachelors of Science in Mechanical Engineering and minors in